flipboxstudio/boilerplate/README.md

 - Lots of helpers (check the `Extensions` folder).
 - Static assets provider.
 - Mailer.
+- Need HTML template engine?
+Don't worry.
+We have HandleBars!
 - More to come :)

 ## Quick Start